Skip to main content

 You have probably heard about the Robinhood app on YouTube and want to know if it’s available in the UK, right?

-Robinhood is a modern and easy-to-use investment app from the US, which has introduced the concept of commission-free trading in financial products such as stocks and ETFs, alongside its biggest rivals, Webull, E-Trade, and TD Ameritrade.
+Robinhood is a modern and easy-to-use investment app from the US, which has introduced the concept of commission-free trading in financial products such as stocks and ETFs, alongside its biggest rivals, Webull, E*TRADE, and TD Ameritrade.

 Is Robinhood Available in the UK?

-Robinhood account opening – Robinhood doesn’t work in the UK
+Robinhood launched in the UK

 Robinhood Alternatives in the UK